Description and Family

 Usually Gray Jays breed in their second year of life.
 They typically mate for life except in the case where one of the pair dies.
 In this case the surviving member will find another mate.
 Interestingly, Gray Jays breed as a cooperative effort most often with a third member serving as a “helper” in feeding of the young after fledging and defending the breeding pair’s territory.
 The third “helper” member also assists in guarding the nest by mobbing potential predators.
 This third member is most often the dominant sibling of the previous season.

-Nests are built in mature coniferous trees.
-The nest is constructed close to the tree trunk by both adults using twigs, strips of bark and lichen.
+They build their nests in mature coniferous trees.
+Both adults construct the nest close to the tree trunk.
+Their construction materials consist of twigs, strips of bark and lichen.
 It is held together with caterpillar webbing, and lined with feathers or fur.
-A rough base construction is started by the male and the female progressively becomes more involved as the nest evolves.
+First of all, the male starts the construction.
+The female progressively becomes more involved as the nest evolves.

 Juvenile Gray Jays have a sooty gray plumage.
 In the beginning, after fledging, the young stick together as a family group.
-This cohesive group of siblings move through the forest together and will be seen huddling together to keep warm in cold weather.
+They form a cohesive group.
+They travel through the forest together.
+In cold weather they will huddle together to keep warm in cold weather.
 At about five weeks out of the nest though they will begin to fight amongst each other until a dominant juvenile expels the rest of his siblings out of the natal territory.
 The dominant juvenile remains with his parents on the natal territory into the following winter.
-This juvenile is often referred to as the “stayer” and his expelled siblings as the “leavers”.
+This juvenile is often referred to as the “stayer” while his expelled siblings are called the “leavers”.

 The young Gray Jay leavers will attempt to find an unattached breeding pair to team up will as their helper member.
 In reality most of these juveniles are unsuccessful and studies show that about 85% of them will die by fall.
 Differing from this, about 50% of the stayers remaining with their parents will survive.